What Is Trend Analysis?

 What's the difference between trend analysis and forecasting?

-Trend analysis identifies and explains patterns in existing data.
-Forecasting uses those patterns to predict future values.
-Trend analysis is descriptive ("revenue has declined 8% over six months"); forecasting is predictive ("if this trend continues, we'll be at $X by year-end").
+Trend analysis identifies and explains patterns in existing data—it's descriptive ("revenue has declined 8% over six months").
+Forecasting uses those patterns to predict future values—it's predictive ("if this trend continues, we'll be at $X by year-end").
+Think of trend analysis as diagnosis and forecasting as prognosis.
 You typically conduct trend analysis first, then use those insights for forecasting.
+You cannot forecast accurately without understanding the historical trend.

 Can small businesses benefit from trend analysis?